jar-b/awsipranges/README.md

 # awsipranges

-Helpers for working with AWS IP range data.
+Helpers for working with public AWS IP range data.